close Business Finance Invest Bullets Most Viewed

 Now that we are onto revealing the tricks promoters employ to earn unhealthy profits, let’s uncurtain one more tactic of theirs. 😈

-Whether a sensational controversy, an earnings forecast or any deal of such sorts, wins or losses, the news flow can make or break you.
+Whether a sensational controversy, an earnings forecast, or any deal of such sort, wins or losses, the news flow can make or break you.
 In both cases, promoters find ways to benefit by manipulating share prices.

 The prices will be back on track, and you can cash out hefty profits by selling those shares.
 (Don’t let the bad thoughts win, reader!
 Talk to us.)